-Resistance to QoIs was reported at higher frequencies when compared to 2008 in some farms in Northern parts of Ecuador.
-Small number of samples from Belize confirmed resistance to be present in variable levels.
-In Colombia levels of resistance remained on a high level, although QoIs are not known to be used in the last years.
-In Guatemala resistance was observed as well.
+A further spread of resistance to QoIs was reported compared to 2010 in some farms in Northern parts of Ecuador.
+Resistance in Colombia was reported at medium to high level, although QoIs are not known to have been used in the last years.
+In Guatemala resistance was also observed.
 In Costa Rica QoI resistance is still very frequent.

-In the Philippines QoI sensitivity is, overall, still high.
-In areas, where reduced sensitivity was observed in the past and QoIs has not been used since 2003, the sensitivity improved.
+In the Philippines QoI sensitivity is overall still high.
+In areas where reduced sensitivity was observed in the past and QoIs have not been used since 2003, the sensitivity improved.